JanAlster/sijeme_web/README.md

 TODO
 - novy clanek odkazuje form na spatny link, protoe jeste nema id a s id nil to nefunguje

+- adjust form to allow selecting subject and filling in the billing address

+-not so sure if I want to commit images to git... (but not all images are in database)

 - commit to git more often... (well I am playing around for now...)
 -adjust margins of elements

 - prepare smaller versions of images, they are too large...

-- add Obchodni podminky
-- adjust visuals for obchodni podminky na spodni liste
+- adjust visuals for obchodni podminky

 Mozna nejaky nenapadny vstup do login?